Vauxhall Corsa-e Review< Back to blog

 The Vauxhall Corsa-e is Vauxhall’s first small electric car and is an all electric version of their first time driver favourite, the Corsa.
 Produced in partnership with Peugeot, it shares a similar underlying structure and exterior design to the new e-208 and is vauxhall’s answer to rival small city electric cars like the Nissan Leaf and Renault Zoe.

-With a two tone floating roof design, quirky front grille, stylish LED headlights and a starting price of £27,815 (prior to the government’s £3,500 plug-in grant), the Corsa-e is a well priced and well specced five door electric car.
+With a two tone floating roof design, quirky front grille, stylish LED headlights and a starting price of £27,815 (prior to the government’s £2,500 plug-in grant being applied), the Corsa-e is a well priced and well specced five door electric car.

 The Corsa-e builds upon the new Corsa improvements laid out by Vauxhall and takes advantage of a somewhat spacious five-door cabin and a level of comfort is ensured for four adults thanks to well designed front seats and sensible battery placement.

 Comfort, heated front seating and an optional driver massage seat provides a comfortable driving experience in the front, while the lack of raised floor thanks to the batteries being located under the front and rear seats means there is no impact to rear legroom, keeping those in the back happy.
 That said the knee-room isn’t amazing and while you can sit comfortably enough, taller passengers may suffer slightly on longer journeys.